saurabd007/saurabd007d/README.md

 - 👋 Hi, I’m @saurabd007
 - 👀 I’m interested in ...
-Python, Data science
+Python, Data Science
-- 🌱 I’m currently learning ...betchelor of technology in Food engineering and technology
+- 🌱 I’m currently learning ... batchelor of technology in Food engineering and technology
 - 💞️ I’m looking to collaborate on ... anything who wants to...
 - 📫 How to reach me ...saurabhkk908@gmail.com